When It Rains It Pours: 4 Weather-Related Coverages You Might Not Know You Need

 September 28, 2021

-After the hot and stormy summer we’ve had, it’s a good idea to refresh just exactly what’s covered by home insurance—and what’s not.
+After the hot and stormy summers we’ve had, it’s a good idea to refresh just exactly what’s covered by Home Insurance—and what’s not.
 Keep reading to learn more about the biggest weather-related gaps in your homeowner’s policy and how you can protect yourself.

 But you don’t need a torrential downpour or widespread flooding to see a hefty repair bill; on average, a flooded basement costs about $43,000 to fix.
 Even a few inches of water from melting snow or ice can pool around houses, flow into basements, and quickly destroy your drywall, flooring, and furniture.
 Fun fact: that’s exactly how Calgary’s 2020 hailstorm led to losses of over $1.2 billion after heavy flooding throughout the city.